Shocking footage shows moment hero grabs knife from London Bridge attacker

-The moment hero passers-by took down the knifeman on the London Bridge before he was shot down by policemen has been captured on video.
+Brave bystanders bundled a knifeman to the ground on London Bridge before disarming him and fleeing as police open fired.

-The shocking moement was captured on video from the back of a double-decker bus on the bridge and shows the group of people tackling a man on the bridge.
+The shocking moments were captured on video from the back of a double-decker bus on the bridge and shows the group of people tackling a man on the bridge.

-The Sun reports that a man in a suit got the weapon away from the knifeman then walked away from the scene.
+The Sun reports that a man in a suit got a weapon away from the knifeman then walked away from the scene.

-Police then urges the bystandards to stand back before a firearms officer shoots down the knifeman.
+Police then urges the bystanders to stand back before a firearms officer shoots down the knifeman.

-The Met Police have confirmed they are treating this as a "terror-related" attack.
+The Met Police have confirmed they are treating the incident as a "terror-related" attack.

-Several people have been hurt but the exact number is not yet confirmed.
+Two people are now confirmed to have died with a number of others injured.

 London Bridge was put on lockdown after the shots were fired and several witnesses had to run away in terror.

-Guy Lawrence, 48, told The Times he saw a man running out of a building, with two kitchen knives with 20cm blades.
+Guy Lawrence, 48, told the Times he saw a man running out of a building, with two kitchen knives with 20cm blades.

 He said a member of the public was seen running after the suspect, one armed with a 6ft stick and another with a fire extinguisher.